alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

 Provide AWS VPC Connector resource.

-This resource could be used along with provider `terraform-provider-aws`.
+This resource is usually used along with `terraform-provider-aws`.

 ## Routing Options

 Either `vpc_cidr` or `vpc_subnet` needs to be specified for routing purpose.
 If `vpc_cidr` is provided, it will automatically select all associated subnets of the given VPC.
-Otherwise, you could select certain subnets by specifying `vpc_subnet`.
+Otherwise, you can select certain subnets by specifying `vpc_subnet`.

-`vpc_route_tables` could be used to adjust the routing options against the specified route tables.
+`vpc_route_tables` can be used to adjust the routing options against the specified route tables.
 When `OVERRIDE_DEFAULT_ROUTE` is specified, the existing default route will be overwritten and the traffic will be routed to Alkira CXP.
 When `ADVERTISE_CUSTOM_PREFIX`